bayeslabs/bayeslabs.github.io/_posts/2019-07-01-Generating-Molecules-using-Char-RNN-in-Pytorch.md

 In this post ,I am implementing a RNN model with Pytorch to generate SMILES.

 Now in this we will learn
 <ul>
 <li> Why/what are Recurrent Neural Networks?</li>
 <li> Character level RNN model</li>
 <li> RNN for Molecules (SMILES) Generation </li>
 <li> Generating SMILES using RNN's</li>
 </ul>
+<b>Recurrent Neural Networks:</b> The idea behind RNN's is to make use of sequential information.
+RNN's are used for sequential data, like audio or sentences, where the order of the data plays an important role.
+What makes Recurrent Networks so special?
+The core reason that recurrent nets are more exciting is that they allow us to operate over sequences of vectors: